SpatialDreamer: Self-supervised Stereo Video Synthesis from Monocular Input: SpatialDreamer

 \subsection{Training Strategy}

 The training process is divided into two stages.
 In the first training stage, we focus on individual frames from videos.
-The temporal layer in denoising U-Net is frozen, and TIL module is removed.
+The temporal layer in denoising U-Net is frozen, and cross-view attention in TIL module is removed.
 The RefinerNet model and the denoising U-Net are initialized with pretrained weights from SD2.1~\cite{rombach2022high} and SVD~\cite{blattmann2023stable} respectively.
 The weights of the variational autoencoder encoder and decoder, as well as the contrastive language-image pre-training (CLIP) image encoder, are all kept fixed.
 The aim of this stage is for the model to learn to synthesize new viewpoint images under the condition of a reference image and a new viewpoint pose.
-In the second stage, we train the temporal layer and TIL module with video sequences.
+In the second stage, we train the temporal layer and cross-view attention in TIL module with video sequences.
 This enables the model to capture temporal context information efficiently.
 The input for the model is the 8-frame video clip and $N_r$ for TIL is set to 8.
-During this stage, only the denoising U-Net and TIL module are trained while keeping the weights of the remaining network unchanged.